benpsk/bootcamp/src/04-layout.md

 For our vertical navigation bar, we'll turn off the bullets in the list, then style the list of links to look like buttons.

-Vertical navigation bars start for lecture: https://codepen.io/jen4web/pen/xymQoM
+Vertical navigation bars start for lecture: https://codepen.io/benpsk/pen/RwMvMyG

-Vertical navigation bars finish state: https://codepen.io/jen4web/pen/ZqdZeW
+Vertical navigation bars finish state: https://codepen.io/benpsk/pen/PoRVRem

 For our horizontal navigation bar, we'll make our unordered list go vertically on the page using `display: inline-block;`.

-Horizontal navigation bars start for lecture: https://codepen.io/jen4web/pen/OBrrLR
+Horizontal navigation bars start for lecture: https://codepen.io/benpsk/pen/bGvzvMY

-Horizontal navigation bars finish state: https://codepen.io/jen4web/pen/oarRXQ
+Horizontal navigation bars finish state: https://codepen.io/benpsk/pen/NWYoYMX

 ## Introducing Flexbox

 Flexbox is a new way of managing the layout of web pages.
 It has recently become extremely popular and useful.
 Flexbox itself would take an entire day to explain well, so we are going to focus on just a few properties you'll need to make simple layouts.
-You can find much more about Flexbox at Frontend Masters: https://frontendmasters.com/courses/css-grids-flexbox/

 To make flexbox work, you need two HTML tags that have a parent-child relationship.
 These are called the _flex container_ (parent) and the _flex item_ (child).
 Example: